 - Government rebates and other incentives can help offset the purchase cost.

-The next decision, after heating method, is whether you go for a system with a tank, or one that heats water instantly.
+The next decision, after heating method, is whether you go for a system with a tank, or one that heats water as needed.

 - Most electric, gas, solar and heat pump hot water systems use a tank.